pyscript/ltk/README.md

 ## Widget Specification

-New widget types are created by symply subclassing `ltk.Widget`:
+New widget types are created by subclassing `ltk.Widget`:

 ```python
 class HBox(Widget):